-Today we're making homemade pizza with a southwest twist, with chipotle sauce, black beans, roasted poblano, jalapenos, chorizo and corn.
+Today we're making homemade Southwest-Style pizza with chipotle sauce, black beans, roasted poblano, jalapenos, chorizo and corn.
 Here is the recipe.

 AND, there is the sauce to consider.
 Not only can you vary up the standard tomato sauce, but you don't even have to use tomato sauce at all.